pombredanne/EDGE-2/doc/day01.md

 ### Main initialization

-I will be using [Frodo](https://github.com/r-lyeh/frodo) to init and deinit the subsystems in EDGE.
+I will be using [Frodo](https://github.com/r-lyeh/frodo) to init and deinit the EDGE subsystems in strict order.
 Frodo is a ring dependency system that ensures that everything is done properly in order, even on system signals and crashes.
-Frodo can also restart the application to a desired ring, or a full restart.
+Frodo can also restart the application to a desired ring level, or a full restart.

 ```c++
 int main( int argc, const char **argv ) {